Root Canal Treatment

 Root canal treatment not only gets rid of the infection and acute pain, it can also save your natural tooth and help you avoid the bigger problems associated with removing a tooth.
 These include unwanted shifting of other teeth; chewing difficulties; the need for costly bridgework or dental implants; and the loss of bone structure from the area where the tooth once was.

 How do you know if you need a root canal?
 If you experience constant, severe pain and pressure in your mouth, or noticeable swelling and extreme sensitivity in your gums, you should be evaluated.
 Other symptoms can include sharp pain when you bite down on food and lingering pain after eating hot or cold foods.
 If you have any of these root canal symptoms, schedule a visit with a dentist at our Mount Washington Valley office as soon as possible.

 Infection and inflammation of the tooth’s pulp can be extremely painful.
 Root canal treatment will eliminate your pain.

 Often, a root canal can successfully save your natural tooth, which is always ideal for optimal oral health.

 What to Expect

-First, Dr. Harper or Dr. Hennessy will take x-rays and perform an examination.
+First, Dr. Harper, Dr. Hennessy or Dr. Nutter will take x-rays and perform an examination.
 If root canal therapy is needed, it can usually be accomplished in just one visit.
 They’ll start just as they would with a filling by administering anesthetic to numb the tooth and the surrounding area.
 For many patients, at this point, the worst is over already!

 Following root canal treatment, your teeth can be slightly sensitive or tender for a few days.
 Over-the-counter pain relievers like ibuprofen are generally effective in alleviating discomfort.
 During this period, try to avoid biting hard on the affected tooth.
 All of these symptoms are temporary and typically mild.